The Birth of Be Star Disks II. A High-Resolution Spectroscopic Campaign and TESS Observations of an Outburst of the Classical Be star {\lambda} Pavonis: Introduction

 Disk formation and dissipation for Be stars can aid our understanding of astrophysical disks, and thus observations are needed to constrain how the disks evolve.
-We can measure the changing disk through the strength of emission lines, which generally increase during disk growth, and decrease during dissipation. {The long-term viscous evolution of the disk is well described by the Viscous Decretion Disk (VDD) framework \citep{2006ApJ...639.1081C,2008ApJ...684.1374C,1991MNRAS.250..432L}.
-Paper 1 discusses the circularization and VDD modeling in detail, so we adopt that framework and focus our new analyses on multi-line EW and V/R evolution. }
+We can measure the changing disk through the strength of emission lines, which generally increase during disk growth, and decrease during dissipation.
+Paper I discusses the circularization and VDD modeling in detail, so we adopt that framework and focus our new analyses on multi-line EW and V/R evolution.